Bernd Leno

+Early and personal life

+Bernd Leno was born on 4 March 1992 in Bietigheim-Bissingen, Baden-Württemberg.
+His father is Russian-German.

+Leno married his long-time girlfriend, Sophie Christin, in 2020.

 Club career

 VfB Stuttgart

 Having progressed through the youth set up at VfB Stuttgart, in May 2011, Leno extended his contract until June 2014.
-By this time he was a regular goalkeeper in the VfB Stuttgart II reserve team who played in the German Third Division.
+By this time he was a regular goalkeeper in the VfB Stuttgart II reserve team who played in the 3.
+Liga.

 Bayer Leverkusen

-On 10 August 2011, he was loaned out to Bayer Leverkusen until 31 December 2011.
-Four days after the five months loan deal was signed, Leno made his Bundesliga debut against Werder Bremen.
-He became, after Dirk Krüssenberg and Heribert Macherey, the third goalkeeper in Bundesliga history to keep a clean sheet in his first three Bundesliga games.
+On 10 August 2011, Bernd Leno was loaned out to Bayer Leverkusen until 31 December 2011.
+Four days later, Leno made his Bundesliga debut against Werder Bremen.
+He became, after Dirk Krüssenberg and Heribert Macherey, the third goalkeeper in Bundesliga history to keep a clean sheet in his first three Bundesliga appearances.
 When he played on 13 September 2011, at the age of 19 years and 193 days, against Chelsea in the 2011–12 UEFA Champions League group stage he became the youngest German goalkeeper to ever to play in a Champions League match.

 The transfer was made permanent on 30 November 2011, when Leno received a deal that kept him with Bayer until 2017.
 Leno became a regular in the first team and after a string of impressive performances, on 8 November 2013, he signed an improved contract to keep him at the club until 2018.
-He made his 300th competitive appearance for Leverkusen on 14 April 2018 in a 4–1 league win over Eintracht Frankfurt.
+He made his 300th appearance for Leverkusen on 14 April 2018 in a 4–1 league win over Eintracht Frankfurt.